 Have you ever gone jogging and felt a burning sensation in your leg muscles?
-Or been doing bicep curls and felt an intense burning and fatigue in the arm?
-These sensations come from a buildup of compounds in the muscles — what some people call lactic acid.
+Or been doing bicep curls and experienced intense burning and fatigue in the arm?
+These sensations come from a buildup of compounds in the muscles—what some people call lactic acid.
 But is this byproduct really the villain so many people think it is?

-AOMS stands for acute-onset muscle soreness, and it’s that burning ache you sometimes feel in your muscles when you’ve worked too hard.
+AOMS stands for acute-onset muscle soreness, that burning ache you sometimes feel in your muscles when you’ve worked really hard.
 But it’s not caused by lactate directly.
 Yes, lactate is building up in the muscles, but it’s the hydrogen released during a different chemical process that combines with the lactate.
-Remember lactate is one hydrogen atom shy of lactic acid?
-When these by-products get together, the tissue becomes too acidic.
-This causes the burn.

-It’s important to understand the difference between discomfort or “soreness” and “pain” when doing any kind of physical activity.
-You can work through some soreness, which is often microtears in the tissue that are necessary for building muscle; as the body repairs these tears, it recognizes that it will need to make the muscle stronger, so it doesn’t tear next time.
+It’s important to understand the difference between discomfort—or soreness— and pain when doing any kind of physical activity.
+You can work through some soreness, often caused by microtears in the tissue that are necessary for building muscle; repairing these tears teaches the body that it will need to make these muscles stronger, so they don’t tear next time.

-You shouldn’t work through pain.
-Often, pain is your body’s way of letting you know you’ve pushed a muscle, tendon, or ligament past its available range of motion or flexibility, and if you go any further, you’re going to injure yourself.
+You shouldn’t work through pain, though.
+Often, pain is your body’s way of letting you know you’ve pushed a muscle, tendon, or ligament past its available range of motion, max strength, or flexibility, and if you go any further, you’re going to injure yourself.

 Just like the liver is capable of detoxing itself without juice cleanses, the body is very good at removing lactate from the system once the extreme intensity of the exercise is over.
 But a cool down after your workout is still vital.